Smoothing proximal gradient method for general structured sparse regression: Introduction

 \section{Introduction}

 The problem of high-dimensional sparse feature learning arises in many areas in science and engineering.
-In a typical setting, the input lies in a high-dimensional space, and one is interested in selecting a small number of input variables that influence the output.
-A popular approach to achieve this goal is to jointly optimize the fitness loss function with a non-smooth $\ell_1$-norm penalty (e.g., lasso \citep{Tibshirani:96}) that shrinks the coefficients of the irrelevant input variables to zero.
-However, this approach is limited in that it treats each input as independent of each other and hence is incapable of capturing any structural information among input variables.
-Recently, various extensions of the lasso penalty have been introduced to take advantage of the prior knowledge of the structure among inputs to encourage closely related inputs to be selected jointly \citep{Yuan:06, Tibshirani:05, Bach:09}.
-Similar ideas have also been explored to leverage the output structures in multivariate regression, where one is interested in estimating multiple related functional mappings from a common input space to multiple outputs \citep{Obozinski:09}.
-In this case, the structure over the outputs is available as prior knowledge, and the closely related outputs according to this structure are encouraged to share a similar set of relevant inputs \citep{Seyoung:09}.
-Despite these progress, developing an efficient optimization method for solving the convex optimization problems resulting from the \emph{structured-sparsity-inducing penalty functions} has remained a challenge.
-In this paper, we focus on the problem of developing efficient optimization methods that can handle a broad set of structured-sparsity-inducing penalties with complex structures.
+In a typical setting such as linear regression, the input signal leading to a response (i.e., the output) lies in a high-dimensional space, and one is interested in selecting a small number of truly relevant variables in the input that influence the output.
+A~popular approach to achieve this goal is to jointly optimize the fitness loss function with a nonsmooth $\ell_1$-norm penalty, for example, Lasso [\citet{Tibshirani96}] that shrinks the coefficients of the irrelevant input variables to zero.
+However, this approach is limited in that it is incapable of capturing any structural information among the input variables.
+Recently, various extensions of the $\ell_1$-norm lasso penalty have been introduced to take advantage of the prior knowledge of the structures among inputs to encourage closely related inputs to be selected jointly [\citet{Bach09}, \citet{Tibshirani05}, \citet{Yuan06}].
+Similar ideas have also been explored to leverage the output structures in multivariate-response regression (or multi-task regression), where one is interested in estimating multiple related functional mappings from a common input space to multiple outputs [Kim and Xing (\citeyear{graph0901,Seyoung09}), \citet{Obozinski09}].
+In this case, the structure over the outputs is available as prior knowledge, and the closely related outputs according to this structure are encouraged to share a similar set of relevant inputs.
+These progresses notwithstanding, the development of efficient optimization methods for solving the estimation problems resultant from the \textit{structured sparsity-inducing penalty functions} remains a challenge for reasons we will discuss below.
+In this paper we address the problem of developing efficient optimization methods that can handle a broad family of structured sparsity-inducing penalties with complex structures.